 Like yourself, dog hives are small, roughly 1 to 20 cm in diameter.
 They may occur in a single place or spread across your French Bulldogs body.
 Numerous hives in a grouped area could also give the appearance of a single significantly bigger swelling that may be distressing for you.

 Hives will get quite itchy.
 If you find that your Frenchie is scratching, examine their skin for signs of irritation, such as hives, or other irritants, such as lice, and contact your vet if the condition worsens.

-Hives is a normal immune response.
-They are triggered by allergic reactions, which will have a wide number of causes.
+Hives are a normal immune response.
+They are triggered by allergic reactions, which will have many causes.
 Common causes of hives in your Frenchie:

 |Insect bite or sting||Adverse drug reaction|